Will the New Ultrasound Device Replace DEXA Bone Density Testing?

 While it is still not clear how this will turn out in Valerie’s case, or if the new ultrasound will replace DEXA, I wanted to share this new technology with you.
 I have an intuitive feeling that ultrasound has the potential to provide a safer and even more accurate way to assess bone density, and perhaps it might even tell us a bit more about bone strength and fracture risk.

-If you are offered a free Echolight test, and it happens to be around the same time as your DEXA bone density test, try it out.
+If you are offered an Echolight test, and it happens to be around the same time as your DEXA bone density test, try it out.
 I would love to see the results.
 And I will be following this research and may likely interview a few of the key scientists and physicians using this technology.

 Stay strong, and stay tuned in.